 Ruler.
 A 6" steel ruler with etched graduations comes in handy for all sorts of precise layout tasks.
 The advantage over a bigger rule is in the compact size, thin blade, and the distinct, easy-to-read markings.
 You can use it lying flat or turn it on edge to get a better read when necessary.

 My rule earns its keep when laying out dovetails, mortises, tenons, and any other joinery for which dead-on accuracy is a must.
 I keep it in my apron pocket at all times.

 Straightedge.
 Project parts (and the layouts needed to cut them to shape) come in all different sizes.
 When working on a project that requires large panels, a 36" or 48" aluminum straightedge is invaluable.

 The essential job of a long straightedge is to connect measured marks with a layout line.
 For this, you don't need an expensive "machinist's-quality" tool.
 Just find one that's straight and rigid.

+Marking Knife.
 A pencil line is adequate for many layout tasks, but for more demanding work, the fine, incised line made by a marking knife is more accurate.
-A marking knife is my choice for scribing dovetail pins from the tails, or marking the shoulders of tenons and the cheeks of mortises, as shown at right.
+A marking knife is my choice for scribing dovetail pins from the tails, or marking the shoulders of tenons and the cheeks of mortises.

 The sharp line left by a marking knife leaves no doubt where to make a cut.
 The shallow "groove" created by the knife can even be used to position a chisel when cleaning up or fine-tuning a joint.

-The inexpensive compass shown at right (my favorite) has springloaded arms and a screw adjustment that allows you to easily zeroin on a radius up to 4 1 ⁄ 2 ".
+The inexpensive compass shown here (my favorite) has spring-loaded arms and a screw adjustment that allows you to easily zero in on a radius up to 4 1/2 ".
 If your projects often have larger curves, consider adding a beam compass to your tool collection as well.